SOBANEJAZ/SOBANEJAZ/README.md

 ### hi, i'm soban 👋

-generative AI specialist. i build agents, RAG pipelines, and tools that do something real.
+full stack generative AI specialist.

+i build agents, customized web solutions, RAG pipelines and automation workflows that do the your stuff while you sleep.
----

-**reach me** · [LinkedIn](https://linkedin.com/in/sobanejaz) · sobanpythonista@gmail.com · [Portfolio](https://www.soban.tech)